NGC 708

-NGC 708 is an elliptical galaxy located 240 million light-years away in the constellation Andromeda and was discovered by astronomer William Herschel on September 21, 1786.
+NGC 708 is an elliptical galaxy located 240 million light-years away in the constellation Andromeda.
+It was discovered by German-British astronomer William Herschel on September 21, 1786.
 It is classified as a cD galaxy and is the brightest member of Abell 262.
 NGC 708 is a weak FR I radio galaxy and is also classified as a type 2 Seyfert galaxy.

 NGC 708 is surrounded by 4,700 globular clusters.